orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 Please note that the resulting installation is not meant to be moved, you should uncompress the archive in its final location.
-Once the archive is extracted, the directory structure is made of :
+Once the archive is extracted, the directory structure is made of:

 -  ``monteverdi.sh`` : A launcher script for Monteverdi